 The price does not include: Meals & drinks, gratuities, other personal expenses

 Please note: Wear comfortable walking shoes.
 Koprivshtitsa streets are covered with cobble stones.
 The tour is not suitable for disabled people.
-Children between 5 and 12 years old are entitled to 50% (please inquire, the discount is applied manually).
+Children between 5 and 12 years old are entitled to a 5 Euro/person discount.